Go to the Staff section

 Eduroam allows you to use the wifi service on campus at Brookes and at any other university that uses the same system.
 To register your laptop with eduroam, go to the IT Services homepage and choose 'WI-FI: Get online with eduroam'.
 Follow the on-screen instructions to register.
 NB During registration you will see a screen with 2 checkbox options - one asks if you agree to the terms & conditions; the other asks if you want to be able to access eduroam beyond your home university.
 Make sure you've ticked both checkboxes if you wish to use eduroam in another university library.

-the JHB Headington Library:
+the JHB Headington Library) and online:

 There are other literary journals who publish book reviews within specific areas of study, such as: